threefoldfoundation/www_docs_threefold_io/docs_website/docs/how_it_works.md

 - Millions of Famers in Farmingpools (v4) deliver the compute, AI, storage and network capacity required.
 - Governance is done via the ThreeFold decentralized autonomous organization (DAO).
-- Web 2 and 3 solution providers & hosters can use the resources on the grid see [the ThreeFold Dashboard](https://dashboard.grid.tf).
+- Web 2 and 3 solution providers & hosters can use the resources on the grid.
+[Check the ThreeFold Dashboard.](https://dashboard.grid.tf)
 - Web 4 developers can create the apps (experiences) of the future.

 ## Vision